labviewprime/LabVIEW-Tools/AgKs_SpecAn_Screen_Capture/README.md

     * The configuration text file (PS_Config.txt) can be located anywhere in your local directories.
     * The KsPS_Control application generates and saves an INI to C:\Users\Public\Documents\[VI name]\{VI name].ini at exit.
 	* The KsPS_Control application generates and saves an INI to C:\Users\Public\Documents\[VI name]\{VI name].ini when SAVE button is pressed.
-* **Hardware Setup in NI MAX:** Ensure the N67xx parameters are correctly configured in NI MAX (Devices and Interfaces) and that their Aliases match those expected by the LabVIEW application (PS1, PS2, etc.)
+* **Hardware Setup in NI MAX:** Ensure the PSA/ESA or PXA/MXA spectrum analyzer parameters are correctly configured in NI MAX (Devices and Interfaces) and that their Aliases match those expected by the LabVIEW application (e.g. SpecAn, SpecAn1)
 	* If communicating over Ethernet, ensure the instrument handle URI or Alias are properly configured in NI MAX in Devices and Interfaces\Network Devices.
-	* Use Windows terminal window (CMD or PowerShell) to PING to the Keysight N67xx power supply frame.
+	* Verify the instrument Ethernet IP address is pingable from CMD or PowerShell tools (i.e. ping 192.168.1.1 -t)

 ---